 - Make your text easy to scan and well-laid down.

 - Visitors should be encouraged to click through.

-UX designer must not forget that the web is fundamentally designed to work for all people no matter what their hardware, software, language, location or ability is.
-When this goal is kept in mind, the web can be accessed by people with a diverse range of hearing, visual, neurological, cognitive and movement ability.
-Designers must take care of few things to make it accessible to all such as using alt tags, creating subtitles, writing transcripts, practicing color control, keeping the content language simple, and adding accessibility guide.
+UX designers must not forget that the web is fundamentally designed to work for all people no matter what their hardware, software, language, location, or ability is.
+When this goal is kept in mind, the web can be accessed by people with a diverse range of hearing, visual, neurological, cognitive, and movement abilities.
+Designers must take care of a few things to make it accessible to all such as using alt tags, creating subtitles, writing transcripts, practicing color control, keeping the content language simple, and adding an accessibility guide.
 By following these simple steps you are only increasing your audience for the website thus serving the purpose of SEO.

 Every website must have a prominent call to action.
-Call to actions provides the maximum conversion rates.
+Call-to-actions provide the maximum conversion rates.
 It is one thing to showcase your work, however, it is important to tell them what to do and how to reach out to you after they are convinced with your product or service.
 Additionally, it is important to keep it in a place of prominence so users do not get frustrated to look at it.

 Sure, these are just some components of UX design that are relevant to SEO.
 However, you must understand SEO and UX are a winning combination together and they need to go hand-in-hand in creating a successful website for humans and search engines.

 Sorav Jain is an expert Digital Marketer and Social Media Consultant based in Chennai, India.
 He has trained many professionals and has conducted many workshops to educate people about Digital Marketing.
 He has successfully helped many brands and clients excel in the Digital space through his carefully structured strategies and campaigns.